ranaroussi/qtpylib/docs/source/blotter.rst

 To get started writing your Blotter, you'll need to create a Blotter object sub-class and name it.

-Then, inililize your Blotter by passing your MySQL credentials and TWS/IBGW port and run it.
+Then, initialize your Blotter by passing your MySQL credentials and TWS/IBGW port and run it.

 .. code:: python